oliver7-dev/rootbot-opensource/README.md

 # Made by __theflame - discord

 Guardbot is an advanced bot for protecting your discord server.
 It's designed for roblox RP servers.
-Contains anti-raid, update command's and a lot more!
+Contains anti-raid, update command's, ticket's and a lot more!

 ---